TaikiSan21/PAMpal/docs/README.md

 To learn more about what PAMpal can do for you, click on the links below

-- [More about the PAMpalSettings object][pampalsettings] - Topics include adding and removing data / functions from your PPS, adding a hydrophone calibration, and more details about what exactly is stored here.
 - [Data processing: Next steps][next-steps-processing] Adding GPS data, assigning species ID, and more info on how to access and manipulate your data
 - [Case Studies][case-studies] Some tutorials of working through a specific problem, great for examples of manipulating `AcousticStudy` objects and seeing how to program with your data

+## More information

+- [More about the PAMpalSettings object][pampalsettings] - Topics include adding and removing data / functions from your PPS, adding a hydrophone calibration, and more details about what exactly is stored here.
+- [Parameter calculation details][standard-calcs] - Details on how the parameters from the included processing functions are calculated

 *Sections below are still under construction*